-|Flooring Before Everything Else||Install the entire ceramic tile in the room first.
-Then install door casing, leaving a small space between the top of the tile and the bottom of the casing.||Ceramic tile is difficult to cut in odd angles, while wood is softer and easier to cut.
-This allows you to butt the tile directly against the door frame stud.
-When the casing is installed, it disguises tile cut lines.|
+|Install flooring before everything else||Install all of the ceramic tiles in the room first.
+Then, install the door casing, leaving a small space between the top of the tile and the bottom of the casing.||Ceramic tile is difficult to cut at odd angles, while wood is much easier to cut.
+This allows you to butt the tile right up to the door frame.
+When the casing is installed, it hides the cut edges of the tile.|

-|Door Casing First, Leaving Space||Use a spare tile as a guide to keep the bottom of the door casing high enough so that tile can later be slipped in underneath.
-Be generous about your spacing, because you will also have thinset mortar to deal with, as well as subfloor materials;||Do this when dealing with a remodel where removing the door casing may create additional problems.
-If at all possible, though, try to remove the casing.|
+|Install casing first, leaving space||Use a spare tile as a guide to keep the bottom of the door casing high enough so that tile can later be slipped in underneath.
+Be generous about your spacing, because you will also have thinset mortar under the tile.||Do this when you need to install the casing now and the tile later.
+You're cutting the casing short to allow room for the tile.|

-|Door Casing First, Then Cut Space||If the door casing has already been installed before the ceramic tile, cut a space under the bottom of the casing with a handsaw (miter saw works well), using a spare tile as a spacing guide.
-This is the least desirable option, but acceptable if done cleanly.||Essentially this is the same as the previous option, except that the casing is being cut rather than placed with the space intact.|
+|Install casing first, then cut a space||If the door casing has already been installed before the tile, cut the casing while it's in place (see below), using a spare tile as a spacing guide.
+This is the least desirable option but is acceptable if done cleanly.||Essentially, this is the same as the above option, except that the casing is being cut in place, rather than installed with a space for the tile.|

 Tile Around Casing Not an Option